TRIS-H/git-grep-cli/README.md

 ## Usage

-Then you can use it in your terminal:
+You can use it in your terminal:

 ```sh
 ggc -s <your-search-content> [-t <type>] [-l <length>]